 Sally’s opinion: It’s not necessary to call out the lightweight aggregate (LWA) in the MDC.
 Designers will use LWA in extensive roofs and may use other materials in intensive roofs.
 It’s also not necessary to give a minimum of 5% as an MDC, since we are requiring vegetative coverage.

+MEDIA DEPTH.
+Green roof depth shall be calculated as the design storm depth in inches divided by the plant available water (PAW) for the specified media.
+The maximum design storm depth is 1.5 inches.

 Notes:

 Dmedia = (Design storm depth) / (PAW)